Better Call Ghaith

 How to calculate it: Multiply your average purchase value by the average purchase frequency, then multiply by the average customer lifespan.

 Why it matters: LTV helps you determine how much you can afford to spend on acquiring new customers.
 The higher your LTV, the more you can spend on acquisition while maintaining profitability.
+It also helps you identify your most valuable customer segments.

 Optimization tip: Segment your customers by acquisition channel, demographics, or behavior to identify high-LTV customer profiles.
 Then, focus your acquisition efforts on attracting more of these valuable customers.
+You might discover that customers from certain channels or with specific characteristics have 2-3x higher LTV than others.

 3. Conversion Rate by Funnel Stage